Rogers State University: Athletic director

-Wren Baker, current Vice President and Director of Athletics for North Texas Mean Green, served as the first Director of Athletics at RSU.
-After his departure to Northwest Missouri State for a similar position Baker was replaced by Ryan Bradley, previously the Associate Athletic Director for External Relations.
-Bradley departed for the University of Memphis to work for Baker then Deputy Athletic Director for the Tigers.
+Wren Baker, current vice president and director of athletics for the West Virginia Mountaineers, served as the first director of athletics at RSU.
+After his departure to Northwest Missouri State for a similar position Baker was replaced by Ryan Bradley, previously the associate athletic director for external relations.
+Bradley departed for the University of Memphis to work for Baker, then deputy athletic director for the Tigers.

-In 2013, Ryan Erwin joined Rogers State as the Director of Athletics from Dallas Baptist University.
-On August 1, 2016, Erwin announced his resignation to accept the Vice President and Director of Athletics position at East Texas Baptist University (NCAA D-III).
-On November 18, 2016, President Dr. Larry Rice announced that Chris Ratcliff, Director of Athletics at the University of Arkansas - Monticello, would assume the role of Director of Athletics.
+In 2013, Ryan Erwin joined Rogers State as the director of athletics from Dallas Baptist University.
+On August 1, 2016, Erwin announced his resignation to accept the vice president and director of athletics position at East Texas Baptist University (NCAA D-III).
+On November 18, 2016, President Dr. Larry Rice announced that Chris Ratcliff, director of athletics at the University of Arkansas - Monticello, would assume the role of director of athletics.